dickloraine/EmbedComicMetadata/README.md

 - Can write many additional metadata into custom columns Can automatically convert cbr/zip/rar files to cbz
 - Can embed the calibre cover into cbz comics (experimental)
 - Can count the number of pages (image files) in a comic
+- Can get the size of the images in the comic file

 ## Usage